b1lly/gob/README.md

 which is built into Gob.
 GobServer will notifiy GobAgent of template files that were changed and will call the handlers that you have registered on the Agent.
 This is very useful for applications that have their own templating engines.
-It provides a way to re-render templates without having to rebuild the entire application.
+It provides a way to re-render templates without having to rebuild and restart the entire application.

 NOTE: We currently only recognize *.soy templates as template files, but will provide a way in the future to customize this.